A simple layered-wheel-like construction: Introduction

-On the other hand, we now know that every non-basic obstruction falls in one of only two categories: those that are ``complete bipartite induced minor models'' and those that are ``linear complete minor models''.
+A full characterization of the induced subgraph obstructions to bounded treewidth remains unknown.
+Specifically, there are various constructions \cite{every-graph-essential, tw9, tw12, deathstar, complete-bipartite-minors, layeredwheel2, davies, pohoata2014unavoidable, layered-wheels} showing that forbidding the basic obstructions as induced subgraphs does not guarantee bounded treewidth.
+Furthermore, a recent result of Alecu, Bonnet, Bureo Villafana, and Trotignon \cite{every-graph-essential} suggests that an induced counterpart of the Grid Theorem is unlikely; nonetheless, there remains interest in understanding the obstructions to bounded treewidth from the induced standpoint.
+For example, we now know that every non-basic obstruction falls in one of only two categories: those that are ``complete bipartite induced minor models'' and those that are ``linear complete minor models''.
 Let us define these terms precisely.
-Given a graph $G$, a \emph{model in\/ $G$} is a graph $H$ with vertex set $\{X_1,\ldots,X_n\}$ such that the following hold. \begin{enumerate}[{\rm (i)}] \item For all $i$ with $1 \leq i \leq n$, we have $X_i \subseteq V(G)$ and $G[X_i]$ is connected. \item For all $i$ and $j$ with $1 \leq i < j \leq n$, we have $X_i \cap X_j = \varnothing$. \item For all $i$ and $j$ with $1 \leq i < j \leq n$, if $X_i$ and $X_j$ are adjacent in $H$, then there exist $v_i \in X_i$ and $v_j \in X_j$ such that $v_iv_j\in E(G)$. \end{enumerate} We say that the model $H$ in $G$ is \emph{linear} if $G[X_i]$ is path for all $i$ with $1\leq i\leq n$, and that $H$ is \emph{induced} if the converse to (\ref{model-edges}) is also true; that is, for all $i$ and $j$ with $1 \leq i < j \leq n$, if $X_i$ and $X_j$ are not adjacent in $H$, then $X_i$ and $X_j$ are anticomplete in $G$.
+Given a graph $G$, a \emph{model in\/ $G$} is a graph $H$ with vertex set $\{X_1,\ldots,X_n\}$ such that the following hold. \begin{enumerate}[{\rm (i)}] \item For all $i$ with $1 \leq i \leq n$, we have $X_i \subseteq V(G)$ and $G[X_i]$ is connected. \item For all $i$ and $j$ with $1 \leq i < j \leq n$, we have $X_i \cap X_j = \varnothing$. \item For all $i$ and $j$ with $1 \leq i < j \leq n$, if $X_i$ and $X_j$ are adjacent in $H$, then there exist $v_i \in X_i$ and $v_j \in X_j$ such that $v_iv_j\in E(G)$. \end{enumerate} We say that the model $H$ in $G$ is \emph{linear} if $G[X_i]$ is a path for all $i$ with $1\leq i\leq n$, and that $H$ is \emph{induced} if the converse to (\ref{model-edges}) is also true; that is, for all $i$ and $j$ with $1 \leq i < j \leq n$, if $X_i$ and $X_j$ are not adjacent in $H$, then $X_i$ and $X_j$ are anticomplete in $G$.
 Note that for any choice of the subsets $\{X_1,\ldots,X_n\}$ satisfying (\ref{model-connected}) and (\ref{model-disjoint}), there is exactly one induced model in $G$ with $\{X_1,\ldots,X_n\}$ as its vertex set, which we call the \emph{model in\/ $G$ induced by\/ $\{X_1,\ldots,X_n\}$}.
 It is easy to observe that a graph $F$ is a minor of $G$ if and only if $F$ is isomorphic to a model in $G$, and $F$ is an induced minor of $G$ if and only if $F$ is isomorphic to an induced model in $G$.

 In \cite{complete-bipartite-minors}, three of us proved the following.

 \begin{theorem}[Chudnovsky, Hajebi, Spirkl \cite{complete-bipartite-minors}] For all\/ $r,s,t\in \poi$, there is a constant\/ $c=c(r,s,t)\in \poi$ such that for every graph\/ $G$ with\/ $\tw(G)>c$, one of the following holds. \begin{itemize} \item There is an induced subgraph of\/ $G$ isomorphic to one of\/ $K_{r+1}$, $K_{r,r}$, some subdivision of\/ $W_{r\times r}$ or the line graph of some subdivision of\/ $W_{r\times r}$. \item There is an induced model in\/ $G$ isomorphic to\/ $K_{s,s}$. \item There is a linear model in\/ $G$ isomorphic to\/ $K_t$. \end{itemize} \end{theorem}